karthithedon/100-days-of-code/log.md

 **Thoughts:** Surprised that v-html in Vue js can only work with setting the html as string in vue data.
 Have to find a way if it can be hardcoded in the template itself.
 Eg. for mDash I had to set in data mDash: '\u2014' and do v-html="mDash" in template.

+### Day 2: May 10, 2018

+**Today's Progress**: Learnt about Virtual dom & shadow dom

+**Thoughts:** Virtual DOM is a pattern, which handles efficient DOM repainting .
+Shadow DOM is a draft W3C standard in work.